Semantics3/semantics3-python/README.md

 ### Nested Search Query

 You can intuitively construct all your complex queries but just repeatedly using the products_field() or add() methods.
-Here is how we translate the following JSON query -
+Here is how we translate the following JSON query:

 ```javascript
 {
 	"cat_id" : 4992,